josel82/js-tutorials/callbacks.md

 ```

-For more information got to [this page](https://www.w3schools.com/jquery/jquery_callback.asp)
+For more information go to [this page](https://www.w3schools.com/jquery/jquery_callback.asp)
 or you can watch [this video](https://www.youtube.com/watch?v=BMUiFMZr7vk)